How to Build a Sales Funnel for Your Startup

 Regularly analyze funnel metrics to find where prospects drop off and experiment with improvements.

-Step 5: Test and Optimize Continuously
+Test and Optimize Continuously

 A sales funnel is not a “set and forget” system.
 Test different elements: